 - Sound documentation to substantiate the medical need of procedures

-But as much as code knowledge and documentation are important, the first requirement stated above – knowledge of cardiology as an area of treatment – has assumed much more importance since the introduction of a new CMS regulatory change brought last year.
+But as much as code knowledge and documentation are important, the first requirement stated above – knowledge of cardiology as an area of treatment – has assumed much more important since the introduction of a new CMS regulatory change brought last year.

 CMS has divided a cardiology treatment into two parts – therapeutic and diagnostic – and has removed parts of both from the ambit of reimbursement variously.
-For example, it discourages administration of more than one cardiology procedure in one day, so that if more than one cardiology procedure is carried out in a day, then the technical component of the lesser expensive cardiology procedure will be reduced by 25 percent.
+For example, it discourages the administration of more than one cardiology procedure in one day, so that if more than one cardiology procedure is carried out in a day, then the technical component of the lesser expensive cardiology procedure will be reduced by 25 percent.
 In other words, only 75 percent of the technical part of the cardiology procedure will be reimbursed.

-MBC’s Revenue Management Consulting services can help you with the above-mentioned activities by guiding you in assessing your in-house revenue management cycle and ensuring that there is sound coordination between various components of healthcare and facilitating smooth flow of medical data among various phases and care components of cardiology.
-We also identify gaps in your process and address them by providing guidance in replacing, if necessary, old software applications with new ones, blocking areas of revenue leakage and identifying areas of staff training.
+MBC’s Revenue Management Consulting services can help you with the above-mentioned activities by guiding you in assessing your in-house revenue management cycle and ensuring that there is sound coordination between various components of healthcare and facilitating a smooth flow of medical data among various phases and care components of cardiology.
+We also identify gaps in your process and address them by providing guidance in replacing, if necessary, old software applications with new ones, blocking areas of revenue leakage, and identifying areas of staff training.
 We have helped both small and big cardiology practices overcome their ICD 10 challenges

 and keep their revenues buoyant.